German

 Information for Incoming Students

 No matter whether you are new to German or want to continue your study of German language, literature, history, and culture, Bowdoin’s German department is excited to welcome you!
 We offer a seamless curriculum that engages students in the rich cultural traditions of the German-speaking countries from day one.
 All our courses – even the very beginning German classes – emphasize interdisciplinary connections that relate texts, films, cultural objects in their historical contexts and links to the arts, natural sciences, sociology, and politics.
 Our curriculum integrates study abroad, allowing students to enroll in different programs, universities, and summer study in Germany and Austria.
 Pathways into our program are flexible and individualized – we meet you where you are and lead you to success!
-Our students and alumni have found unparalleled success and satisfaction through their study of German.
+Our students and alumni have found great satisfaction through their study of German.
 Please learn about them and the details of our academic and co-curricular program, which was designated a National Center of Excellence by the American Association of Teachers of German in 2017, on our website.

 - First-year students considering either beginning or continuing the study of German are strongly encouraged to take a course during their first semester.